Antihypertensive therapy

 When to treat and how

-• In general, blood pressure should be maintained at 140/90 or less, or less than 130/80 in patients with diabetes or chronic kidney disease.
+• In general, maintain blood pressure at 140/90 or less, or 130/80 in patients with diabetes or chronic kidney disease.

-• Most regimens requiring two or more drugs should include a thiazide diuretic, unless there is a contraindication.
+• Most regimens requiring two or more drugs should include a thiazide, unless there is a contraindication.

-Once you've chosen the right class, does it matter which individual drug you use?
+Once you've chosen the right class, does it matter which individual drug you pick?

 Combination therapy

-Even at high doses, most drug classes will lower blood pressure by 9-10 mmHg.
-Therefore, for some patients, achieving adequate hypertension control may require more than one medication.
-In fact, only about one-quarter of patients will have good BP control on only one drug.
-Combination therapy with moderate doses of agents from multiple classes can provide additive effects on blood pressure without increasing the risk of adverse events from high doses of individual drugs.
-Most combinations are safe, except for beta blocker/CCB combinations (risk of bradycardia) and ACEI/ARB combinations (risk of hyperkalemia, hypotension, syncope, and renal dysfunction.
+Even at high doses, most individual drug classes will lower blood pressure by 10-12 mmHg.
+Therefore, for some patients, getting full hypertension control may require more than one medication.
+Prescribing moderate doses of agents from multiple classes can yield additive effects on blood pressure with less chance of increasing the risk of adverse events from high doses of individual drugs.

-The choice of combination therapy for hypertension should be guided by the JNC 7 guidelines:4
+The choice of combination therapy for hypertension should be guided by the JNC 7 guidelines

 • Thiazides should be a part of most multi-drug regimens.